 Seasons at Big Ku Lodge

-The fishing season at Big Ku Lodge runs from June 8 to September 28, 2012, with all of the lodge weeks running from Friday to Friday.
+The fishing season at Big Ku Lodge runs from mid-June to late September 28, with all of the lodge weeks running from Saturday to Saturday.

 While predicting the weather in Alaska is a highly inexact science, there are some general trends that normally occur.
 Typically, June is a warm month that is getting warmer, with some short rainstorms blowing through.
 July continues the trend – it is often the warmest month of the short season – and as with June, the days are extremely long, often with little to no actual darkness during the night hours.
 In August the days begin to shorten a bit, normally still with warm days but cooler evenings.
 Septembers are usually cool during the day and cold at night.
 If it seems there were an awful lot of "typically's", "normally's", "often's", and "usually's" in the last few sentences... well... welcome to weather reports in the Alaskan bush!